20 Top Dental Tips for 2019

 8. Know Your Teeth

 More often than not, many people will worry about sensitive teeth and will take it as a sign of bad dental hygiene, causing them to brush for longer and harder.
 However, some people do suffer from sensitive teeth, regardless of their dental hygiene.
 A few ways you can address this are by brushing with less pressure and by using a toothbrush with softer bristles.
 This will normally be listed on the toothbrush packet for convenience.
 If your sensitive teeth continue to be a concern, make sure you bring it up with your dentist.
 They will be able to help suggest ways of tackling this problem.
+If you have any dental concerns, notifying your dentist is one of the best ways to avoid major dental problems

 9. Avoiding Dry Mouth

 A dry mouth can be caused by a variety of factors, including: a blocked nose; drinking alcohol; and salty foods.
 The absence of saliva in the mouth can be detrimental for your dental health.
 This is because saliva helps to kill off harmful bacteria and other such things in your mouth.
 You can help your body produce more saliva by regularly drinking water, having a small bite to eat or chewing some sugar-free gum.
+This tip is yet another reason why drinking water is highly beneficial to your health.

 10. Quit Smoking